ForeverCurry/STD-Model/README.md

 The run commands for reproducing the paper results are listed in `run.sh`.

 #### Results
-The `results` directory contains the pre-predictions of each model on each dataset.
+The `results` directory contains the pre-predictions of each model on each dataset and refinement results by STD model.
 ## Citation

 ## Contact